Six Ideas for Mothering Yourself by Caring for Your Inner Child

 Deep and sometimes overwhelming emotions are stirring in your inner child, and they need to be felt and expressed.

 “Go back and take care of yourself.
-Your body needs you, your perceptions need you, your feeling needs you.
+Your body needs you, your perceptions, and your feeling needs you.
 The wounded child in you needs you.
-Your suffering needs you to acknowledge it.” – Thich Nhat Hanh, Reconciliation: Healing the Inner Child
+Your suffering needs you to acknowledge it.” – Thich Nhat Hanh, Reconciliation: Healing the Inner Child.

-Mothering yourself includes providing the space to allow yourself to feel whatever you are feeling.
+Mothering yourself includes providing the space to feel whatever you feel.
 You can find a way to meet and accept yourself exactly where you are, all emotions included.
+The environment in which you were raised plays a crucial role in shaping your emotional well-being, influencing how you process and express these emotions.

-You may be able to listen to and hear exactly what your inner child needs, whether it’s a good cry, a cozy day afternoon wrapped in a blanket, or a walk through nature.
+You may be able to listen to and hear exactly what your inner child needs, whether it’s a good cry, a cozy afternoon wrapped in a blanket, or a walk through nature.
 Or, you may need to seek the help of a counselor to work with your child together.
+The voice of your inner dialogue, shaped by childhood experiences and relationships, significantly impacts your self-perception and personal growth.

 5. Write your inner child a love letter.

-Studies have shown that there is a strong connection between handwriting and a deeper connection to our psyche.
+Studies have shown a strong connection between handwriting and a deeper connection to our psyche.

-6. Mothering yourself mean making time for play!
+6. Mothering yourself means making time for play!

 Seeing things through a child’s eyes is incredible.
 Everything seems brand new!

 Taking time to explore, play, and see the world in that unique way may bring endless joy and happiness into your day.
-As you head out to do something fun, imagine bringing your inner child with you.
+As you head out to do something fun, imagine getting your inner child with you on this journey of self-mothering, where you nurture and heal yourself emotionally and physically.

 “When you climb a beautiful mountain, invite your child within to climb with you.
 When you contemplate the sunset, invite her to enjoy it with you.” – Thich Nhat Hanh, Reconciliation: Healing the Inner Child